-Cooperation among Audit Committee, Accounting Auditors and Internal Audit Departments
+Cooperation among Audit Committee, Accounting Auditors and Audit Departments

 The Company has appointed Ernst & Young ShinNihon LLC as our accounting auditor.
 The Audit Committee exchanges information with the accounting auditor on audit plans and results regularly.
-In addition, the Audit Committee works with the Audit Office, an Internal Control Office, which is the internal control division, to efficiently implement audits.
+In addition, the Audit Committee works with the audit department and an internal control department to efficiently implement audits.

-The Audit Office (composed of 7 auditors) conducts audits of the Company's operations in accordance with an annual internal audit plan, collaborates with the internal audit departments of (Mitsubishi Chemical Corporation, Mitsubishi Tanabe Pharma Corporation, Life Science Institute, Inc., and Nippon Sanso Holdings Corporation("Major Subsidiaries"), and improves and administers a system designed to ensure that internal audits of the Group are carried out appropriately.
+The audit department conducts audits of operations of the Company and its group company including Mitsubishi Chemical Corporation, Mitsubishi Tanabe Pharma Corporation and Life Science Institute, Inc. in accordance with an annual audit plan, collaborates with the audit departments of Nippon Sanso Holdings Corporation, and improves and administers a system designed to ensure that internal audits of the Group are carried out appropriately.

-Moreover, the Audit Office proposes an annual internal audit plan after prior consultation with the Audit Committee, and then formulates the plan with approval from the President and the Audit Committee.
-In addition, the Audit Office reports to the Audit Committee on internal audit implementation status, and audit results.
-The Audit Office also cooperates with audits conducted by the Audit Committee, including reporting on the status of audits by the Audit Committee at meetings attended by the head of the Audit Office.
+Moreover, the audit department proposes an annual audit plan after prior consultation with the Audit Committee, and then formulates the plan with approval from the President and the Audit Committee.
+In addition, the audit department reports to the Audit Committee on internal audit implementation status, and audit results.
+The audit department also cooperates with audits conducted by the Audit Committee, including reporting on the status of audits by the Audit Committee at meetings attended by the head of the audit department.
 In addition, we are working to strengthen our cooperation with our accounting auditor, including regular information exchanges on mutual audit policies and audit results.